ANNIE

 ANNIE is a gadolinium-doped water Cherenkov detector performing measurements in the Booster Neutrino Beam (BNB) at Fermilab in Batavia (Illinois) in the United States.
 The primary goal is the determination of the neutron multiplicity generated by muon neutrino interactions in water as a function of the momentum transfer: The results will impact the reconstruction of neutrino interactions in long-baseline oscillation experiments but also the search for proton decay and the Diffuse Supernova Neutrino Background in future large-scale detector.

-Inside view of the ANNIE water tank, schematic view of the experimental setup, first LAPPD deployed in ANNIE (with waterproof housing)
+Left: Inside view of the ANNIE water tank; middle: schematic view of the experimental setup; right: the SANDI acrylic vessel for Water-based Liquid Scintillator first deployed in spring 2023.

 Please contact Prof. Dr. Michael Wurm for Bachelor, Master and PhD theses.